emit-rs/emit/book/src/reference/templates.md

 emit::emit!("Hello, {{user}}");
 ```

 Properties use Rust's field value syntax, like you'd write when initializing struct fields.
-Usually they're a standalone identifer that will capture a property in scope with that name.
+Usually they're a standalone identifier that will capture a property in scope with that name.
 Properties can also be given a value inline as an expression:

 ```rust
 # extern crate emit;